-SLF reports energy and emissions using the financial control approach, prorating for their equity share in each property, consistent with recommendations from REALPAC.
+SLF reports energy and emissions using the financial control approach, prorating for their equity share in each property.

-SLF's financial control is determined for each property and utility account, as defined by the GHG Protocol:

-The company has financial control over the operation if the former has the ability to direct the financial and operating policies of the latter with a view to gaining economic benefits from its activities.
+SLF's financial control is determined for each property and utility account.
+The GHG Protocol defines financial control as having the ability to direct the financial and operating policies of the operation, with a view to gaining economic benefits from its activities.
+Guidance issued by REALPAC3 suggests that the party directly responsible for the utility costs is a reasonable method for determining control, and this method is employed by SLF.